10 Christmas Promotion Ideas for eCommerce

 Youtube has been testing the commerce waters for a couple of years now, probably inspired by the predictions about how livestream shopping is the future of commerce.
 In China, this year profit from livestream shopping is estimated at around $300 billion, and according to Coresight Research, the livestream market is going to reach $11 billion and will grow to $35 billion by 2024.

-Starbucks decided to strengthen their Christmas marketing strategy by offering reusable red Christmas-themed cups to the customers who on November 7 ordered a Christmas beverage at selected locations.
+Starbucks decided to strengthen their holiday marketing by offering reusable red Christmas-themed cups to the customers who on November 7 ordered a Christmas beverage at selected locations.
 Also, customers, who brought the above-mentioned cup, would get a 50 cents discount for handcrafted grande holiday beverages.
 The promotion started November 7 and lasted until January 6.

-The Body Shop – supporting charity as part of Christmas marketing
+8. Supporting charity as part of Christmas marketing

 The Body Shop is a British company selling skin care products, cosmetics, and perfumes.
 Last year they decided to improve their Christmas online sales using an email campaign and some good old CSR.
 The first part of their campaign consisted of giving customers up to 50% off regular-priced items bought between December 23, 2020, and January 18, 2021, online and in selected stores.
 Discounts didn't include gift sets, charitable items, and gift cards purchases.
 The promotion couldn't be combined with other coupons or discounts.

-The second part of The Body Shop last year’s Christmas campaign was donating $1 of every sold Holiday Gift to NO MORE foundation that helps women affected by domestic violence.
+The second part of The Body Shop Christmas campaign was donating $1 of every sold Holiday Gift to NO MORE foundation that helps women affected by domestic violence.
 The maximum amount of donation was $50,000.00 and came from orders made between November 1, 2020, and December 31, 2021.

-Amazon – 12 days of deals
+9. 12 days of deals

 For 12 days, Amazon would reveal different kinds of discounts – each day was dedicated to different kinds of items, such as electronics, beauty, or home decor.
 Customers didn't know which products were going to be discounted and the discount itself was revealed on the particular day, not before.
 The intention was to give customers a final push to buy Christmas gifts for family and friends.
 As you can see below customers could see what kind of categories will be discounted on particular days but the amount varied between products.

 Paris Saint-Germain (PSG) is the most popular French football club.
-In 2017, they decided to create a campaign based on building a digital advent calendar, which revealed new promotions or new rewards to win every day.
+In 2017, they decided to create a sense of urgency based on building a digital advent calendar, which revealed new promotions or new rewards to win every day.
 To join the event, members had to provide personal data in a provided form.
 Thanks to this campaign, PSG got an average of 2,700 sign-ups to its newsletter per day.

-Summary – what are the best Christmas promotion ideas?
+What are the best Christmas promotion ideas?

-Christmas is definitely the time of the year when customers spend the most.
+Christmas is definitely the time of year when customers spend the most.
 Customers buy not only presents, but also decorations, Christmas-themed clothes and home use products.
 The best Christmas sales don't have to be run in the pre-Christmas time.
-As you could see in the inspirations above, after-Christmas promotions can be a huge part of Christmas marketing too.
+As you could see in the inspirations above, after-Christmas promotions can be a huge part of Christmas marketing idea too.
 Your strategy should depend on the type of business you run and data gathered from the previous campaigns launched.

 Most companies nowadays run open-for-all public coupons campaigns with limited personalization.
 Analyzing different kinds of Christmas promotion ideas, I can see that personalized codes aren't an especially popular strategy for Christmas marketing.
 That's why implementing personalization, for example using personalized coupons, and other types of promotions would be a nice surprise for customers tired of getting bombarded with the same offers over and over again.

+Promoting gift cards as a last-minute Christmas present is another good idea to improve your Christmas sales.
+You also shouldn't forget about free returns, which is the standard in the e-commerce market.
 You can also consider introducing gamification to your holiday promotions.
 For example, a promotional advent calendar is a great strategy for bolstering long-term engagement.
 As proven by examples of Amazon and PSG this type of promotion could work across various industries and contexts.